stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/items.md

 ## Edit item

 ### Edit one item
-From  `Listing` :
+From Inventory `Listing` :
-1. Click (loupe icon) to see the details of your item.
+1. Click (view icon) to see the details of your item.
 2. Select `Edit` in the left panel.
 You have the choice between: `Edit parameters` and `Edit location`.
 3. Edit the information and save.